Joe Panik: College career

 Panik attended St. John's University, where he played college baseball for the St. John's Red Storm, competing in the Big East Conference.
 After his sophomore season in 2010, Panik played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he batted .297 in 50 games, was named the starting shortstop for the East Division All-Star team, and received the league's sportsmanship award.

 During his junior season, Panik compiled a .398 batting average with 19 doubles, 10 home runs, and 57 runs batted in (RBI), ranking tenth among college baseball players with a .509 on-base percentage (OBP).
 Panik played the first-ever game at Citi Field in a pre-season game between St. John's University and Georgetown on March 29, 2009.

 Panik earned All-America honors from the American Baseball Coaches Association (ABCA), Baseball America and Louisville Slugger.
 Panik was also a finalist for the Brooks Wallace Award, an honor given to the nation's top shortstop.
 He was also a first team ABCA All-Northeast Region honoree, a first team All-Big East selection, and the Red Storm Most Valuable Player.

 Professional career

 Draft and minor leagues

 Out of St. John's, the San Francisco Giants drafted Panik in the first round, with the 29th overall selection, of the 2011 Major League Baseball draft.
-Panik made his professional debut with the Salem-Keizer Volcanoes of the Class A-Short Season Northwest League.
+Panik made his professional debut with the Salem-Keizer Volcanoes of the Low-A Northwest League.
 He led the league with a .341 batting average, 49 runs scored, 54 RBI and a .401 on-base percentage (OBP) for Salem-Keizer, winning the league's Most Valuable Player Award.
 He was rated the tenth best second base prospect prior to the 2012 season and was invited to spring training.